W3GroupFinland/angucomplete-alt/README.md

 angucomplete-alt
 ============

+**NOTE:** This is a W3 Group fork that adds name to input field so that it is accessible in form object.

 This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:

 * change long attribute names to hyphenated ones